vault27/Foundation/ospf.md

 - All networks are connected via backbone areas to avoid loops
 - Hello interval - router sends Hello messages
 - Dead timer - after it neighboor is considered dead
+- The timers depends upon the network type
-- Route tags- tag routes as they are redistributed into OSPF
+- Route tags - tag routes as they are redistributed into OSPF
 - Next-hop field - supports the advertisment of routes with a different next-hop router than the advertising router
 - Manual route summarization - summarization is supported on ABR only
 - If there is an topology change - router sends LSA, if no changes LSAs are sent every 30 mins
 - Each router stores the data, composed of individual link-state advertisements (LSA) , in its own copy of the link-state database (LSDB) .
 Then, the router applies the Shortest Path First (SPF) algorithm to the LSDB to determine the best (lowest-cost) route for each reachable subnet (prefix/length)
 - Two routers can have 2 neighborships via different interfaces - and it is ok - router ID is the same
+- Cost = Reference Bandwidth/Interface Bandwidth
+- IOS default reference bandwidth 100 mbit/s
+- NX-OS default reference bandwidth 40 gbit/s
+- Authentication: NUll - without auth, Clear text, MD5

 ## Design